Dan-the-dunk/3D-Object-Retrieval/README.md

 - [Report](#report)

 ## Goal
-The goal of this project is to develop an accurate image retrieval system specifically tailored for Sino-nom characters.
-Sino-nom characters are a unique aspect of East Asian cultures, blending Chinese characters (Sino) with Vietnamese Nom script (nom).
-Retrieving similar characters accurately is crucial for various applications, including historical document analysis, cultural preservation, and language research.
+This project tackles the challenge of accurately retrieving 3D objects using Sino-nom characters as image input.
+Sino-nom characters, a unique feature of East Asian cultures, combine Chinese characters and Vietnamese Nom script.
+Accurate retrieval of these characters is essential for various applications such as historical document analysis, cultural heritage preservation, and language research.

 I decided to tackle this problem with a deep learning approach, which is expected to outperform traditional methods (SIFT and SURF).